What Is a Home Equity Loan and How Does It Work?

 • HELOC: With a home equity line of credit, money can be taken out as you need it, up to the limit you were approved for.
 HELOCs have a draw period, often 10 years, when you might pay only interest on money borrowed, followed by a repayment period, when principal and interest payments begin.
 The interest rate is usually variable.

-• Cash-out refinance: A third way of freeing up equity is cash-out refinancing.
-This means taking out a new mortgage at a lower rate that will pay off your current mortgage and give you a lump sum.
+• Cash-out refinance: A third way of freeing up equity is through cash-out refinancing.
+This means taking out a new mortgage for more than you owe on your current mortgage.
+You use the loan to pay off your current mortgage and you are left with a lump sum to spend as you please.

 Home Equity Loan Requirements